RasaHQ/rasa/docs/policies.rst

     - If they affirm, the story continues as if the intent was classified with high confidence from the beginning.
-    - If they deny, the user is asked to rephrase their intent.
+    - If they deny, the user is asked to rephrase their message.

 - Rephrasing